Is my Mom a Narcissist?

 Why she does it

 To defend herself against this fear, your mother needs to look unique.
 Her daughter must be a walking billboard, living evidence that Mom is indeed special, more special than anyone.
-Which leads me too…
+This leads me to…

 The Mother Who Needs to Win (Superiority)